Configuration model basics

 Configuration types should always be created by the ConfigurationSchema factory, e.g.:

-import { ConfigurationSchema } from '@jbrowse/core/utils/configuration'
+import { ConfigurationSchema } from '@jbrowse/core/configuration'

 const ThingStateModel = types.model('MyThingsState', {